tonytrill/numerai/README.md

 ![feature6 density](/images/density.jpg)

 I would have hoped to have seen two different distinct normal curves.
 This would have told me that for a given feature we could derive a differing distribution between the target values.
 This could have helped generate our predictive model.
-However, from the plot above for each feature, the target values followed the same distribution.
+However, for each feature, the target values followed the same distribution.
 The next approach was to determine correlations between features.

 ```
 library(ggplot2)